bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 in the Vue.js guide.
  - Any additional properties added to the field objects will be left intact - so you can access them via the named scoped slots for custom data, header, and footer rendering.
+- by design, slots and formatter are **mutually exclusive**.
+Ie. if formatter defined at field props, then slot will not be used even if it defined for this field.

 ### Items (record data)
 `items` are real table data record objects in array format.
 Example format: